 - Online communication

-ITC offers the following courses in the three specialist areas of the BSc in Communication Sciences:
+IDT4C offers the following courses in the three specialist areas of the BSc in Communication Sciences:

 - ICT, business and digital economy

 - ICT, e‐government and development

 IDT4C offers the following courses in the Minor in Digital Marketing or in Digital Communication of the Master of Science in Communication and Economics: